 - The buckle closure system incorporates polymer and fiberglass buckle arms and high-impact aluminum bridge closures for durability and weight-saving.

-- Ergonomic buckle system features memory and quick release/locking with a self-aligning design for precise closure.
+- Ergonomic buckle system features memory and a quick release/locking with a self-aligning design for precise closure.

 - All buckles are easily replaceable.